 By not allowing hotels, Margate retains a regular population of locals and returning summer residents.
 There is a small bed and breakfast, the Carisbrooke Inn, located in Ventor, the next town over.
 The inn (which does not welcome children under 14) provides a European experience with a complimentary breakfast and afternoon reception with snacks.

 10. Seaside Heights, New Jersey

 Seaside Heights is another barrier island, north of Long Beach Island.
 The resort was featured on the MTV show Jersey Shore and can live up to the show's reputation for out-of-control singles.
-Its proximity to New York City makes it a popular weekend and summer getaway destination.
+Its proximity to New York City makes it a popular weekend and summer getaway destination for New Yorkers.

 There's a wide, wooden boardwalk; amusement piers; and plenty of fun things to see and do.
 The beach here is wide and flat with hundreds of yards of smooth white sand separating the ocean from the boardwalk area.
 Fees are required to use the beach, normally around $10 per day or $50 for a season.

 Highlights: Family-friendly with a wooden boardwalk, lots of pizza and ice cream shops, and mini golf courses

 Also north of Long Beach Island, Point Pleasant Beach goes for a more family-friendly atmosphere compared to some of its neighbors.
 There are fun attractions along the mile-long, wide, wooden boardwalk, and the city's cafés offer little areas of boardwalk seating.
 It's great to watch the parade of people walk by as you eat.